coderarjob/libpix/README.md

-# Graphics library based on Portable Pixmap image format
+# libpix - A graphics library that's simple

+The library provides a frame buffer and simple `put-pixel` and `save-to-file` routines.
+Thats all you require to test and play around with graphics.

-Simple drawing to frame buffer and seeing the output!
+Simply draw to the frame buffer save to a file then see the output!

 It is increasingly becoming difficult to get a simple buffer and start drawing.
 I do somewhat understand why this is so - we are not living in DOS times!
 But still the barrier to start working